Philipp Kurashev: International play

 Kurashev was named to Switzerland men's national team for the 2019 IIHF World Championship in Slovakia.

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.

+He did not play in the 2025 IIHF World Championship as he was recovering from wrist surgery.

 Personal life

 Kurashev is the son of Russian former professional hockey player Konstantin Kurashev.
 He holds Swiss and Russian dual citizenship, and is fluent in English, German, and Russian.